1952 Formula One season: Round 4: France

-Race 5: Britain
+Round 5: Britain

 Although Ascari again dominated, it wasn't plain sailing for his teammates as Ferrari eventually dominated as they had done throughout the year.
 The Italian's third consecutive victory strengthened his eventually successful championship challenge as his main competitor, Nino Farina, failed to score despite taking pole position.
 The third Ferrari of Piero Taruffi dropped down to ninth at the start but eventually recovered to take second place, while a pitstop for new spark plugs meant Farina finished in the sixth position.
 It was a triumphant day for British cars and drivers, with Mike Hawthorn taking his first podium driving a Cooper-Bristol, while British cars and drivers occupied the other points-paying positions.

-Race 6: Germany
+Round 6: Germany

 The belated arrival of the Maserati factory team failed to stop the dominance of Ferrari, with Ascari clinching his first World Title and equalling the injured Juan Manuel Fangio's win record.
 It was his fourth consecutive victory of the season, again leading every race lap from pole position.
 He briefly lost the race lead to Farina after pitting for oil, but this is not reflected in the lap charts as he caught and passed his teammate before they crossed the line at the end of the lap.
 Farina finished second, and privateer Ferrari driver Rudi Fischer finished third ahead of the works car of Taruffi to ensure a Ferrari 1-2-3-4.
 Jean Behra scored the final points for Gordini just ahead of another Ferrari car, this time driven by Roger Laurent.

-Race 7: Netherlands
+Round 7: Netherlands

 Ascari started from pole position and led from start to finish, taking the fastest lap as well, winning his fifth consecutive Grand Prix and earning his second consecutive Grand Slam, and the third his season and career.
 In addition, with his victory, Ascari overtook Fangio as the winningest Formula One Driver, although the Argentinian would eventually reclaim the record at the 1955 Argentine Grand Prix.
 Further down the order, Giuseppe Farina and Luigi Villoresi, also driving for Ferrari, completed the podium, resulting in an Italian 1-2-3 and a 1-2-3 for the Scuderia.
 As a result, Ascari extended his championship points total to 36, extending his lead to 12 points over second-placed Farina.

-Race 8: Italy
+Round 8: Italy

 The 80-lap race was won by Ferrari driver Alberto Ascari after he started from pole position.
 José Froilán González finished second for the Maserati team and Ascari's teammate Luigi Villoresi came in third.

-World Championship season review

-The 1952 World Championship of Drivers was contested over an eight-race series.

-All 1952 World Championship Grand Prix events were restricted to Formula Two cars, and the Indianapolis 500-Mile Race, which also counted towards the 1952 AAA Championship, was contested by AAA National Championship cars.
-The Spanish Grand Prix was scheduled to be held on 26 October at the Pedralbes Circuit in Barcelona but was cancelled due to monetary reasons.